 The average period can be a good proxy for this classification.
 Normally if your average holding period is shorter then it is more likely to be business income rather than classified as capital gains.

-Activity in the F&O segment is also an indicator of whether the income from shares should b classified as capital gains or business income.
+Activity in the Futures and Options trading is also an indicator of whether the income from shares should b classified as capital gains or business income.
 A trader being more active in F&O is a sign of a shorter time frame and a greater intent to trade.

 It needs to be clarified that the mere existence of share trading as an activity in your business memorandum of understanding (MOU) is not necessarily a criterion for classification.
 Remember, as a tax assesses you can maintain two separate portfolios; one as a long-term capital asset and one as a stock-in-trade.
 Understanding this distinction can go a long way in helping you plan your portfolio better!